Uncategorized

 Step 6: Prepare for Interviews Strategically

-Most IT hiring processes include:
+Most IT hiring processes include multiple rounds.

 1. Coding Round

-You’ll solve one or more programming problems.
+You will solve programming problems.

 Focus on: